-For all relevant 2014 application requirement deadlines, please refer to: http://www.med.monash.edu.au/medical/central/important-dates.html#2
+For all relevant 2016 application requirement deadlines, please refer to our important dates website.

 Applicants who expect to obtain permanent residency by the commencement of the course are advised to contact MBBS admissions for further information.
-Entry requirements for local applicants can be found at:
+Entry requirements for local applicants can be found at on course finder.

 Monash University has a three-stage selection process for undergraduate medicine at Clayton and all three categories are weighted equally.